itsakmak/envrio_databases/README.md

 **version: 1.0.1**

-Connects to the InfluxDB database and defines all the required methods to insert data rows, delete rows, retrive bucket info and update bucket info.
+Connects to the InfluxDB database and defines all the required methods to insert data rows, delete rows, retrieve bucket info and update bucket info.
 Defines the following methods:
 <br>
 <br>